 -

 Visit Cabrillo Beach’s own wetland habitat, Salinas de San Pedro, and discover the plants and animals that call it home!
-Using binoculars, magnifying glasses and other tools, CMA Educators and... |
+Using binoculars, magnifying glasses and other tools, CMA Educators and volunteers will help you observe and explore this habitat.
+Or simply sit back, watch the tide change and listen to the birds and other wildlife.... |

 |